Self-Hosted Runners

 # AWS runner with labels

-controlinfra runners add --name prod-runner --labels aws,production,us-east-1
+controlinfra runners add prod-runner --labels aws,production,us-east-1

 # Azure runner with labels

-controlinfra runners add --name azure-runner --labels azure,production,eastusCloud Labels
+controlinfra runners add azure-runner --labels azure,production,eastusCloud Labels

 Use aws or azure labels to help organize runners by cloud provider.
 The UI will group runners by these labels automatically.